 Friday, June 30, 9:00 AM -5:00PM – individual recording sessions

-If you are experiencing technical issues with the website, application process, or if you have additional questions about this program, please contact Chicago Voices via email at Info@ChicagoVoices.com.
+If you are experiencing technical issues with the website or if you have additional questions about this program, please contact Chicago Voices via email at Info@ChicagoVoices.com.

 Megan Elk is a performer, composer, and vocal coach from Pittsburgh, PA.
 Following a BA in Theatre at The University of Akron, Ms. Elk joined the internationally acclaimed New World Performance Laboratory.
 As ensemble member and resident composer of the group, she toured devised performances and facilitated voice and movement workshops throughout Europe and the United States.
 Most recently Ms. Elk was commissioned by Lyric Opera of Chicago to compose music for the Chicago Voices Community Created Performance Project in collaboration with Tellin' Tales Theatre.
 Her 2014 album of original cabaret songs, Miss Alexandra Huntingdon: LIVE at Survival Kit, garnered much critical acclaim and earned her the distinction of Best Singer and Best Musician 2015 (Cleveland Scene Magazine).
 She is a recipient of the Kennedy Center ACTF Award for Meritorious Achievement in Music Composition, The Gene Kelly Award for Excellence in Musical Theatre, and well as numerous awards from the National Association of Teachers of Singing.
 For more information, please visit: www.meganelk.com.